 As an 80's baby growing up in the inner city of New Haven, Connecticut, I was obsessed with basketball, music, and video games.
-I was also the family-appointed "techie" who would setup and fix our electronic devices.
+I was a honors student and the starting varsity point guard in high school.

 Unfortunately, those plans didn’t come to pass as I couldn’t afford out of state tuition during my second year.
 This led me to begin a career in Sales and indirectly foster my desire to become a founder of my own business in the future.1983-2002